 - Personal hygiene – wash hands frequently – for minimum 20 seconds including backs of hands and between fingers.
 Try to avoid contact with potentially infected surfaces eg door handles, rails, table tops etc. If travelling use disposable wipes to handle door handles, taps, etc.

-- Possible infection – If you develop a cough or fever, and/ or have recently travelled or been in contact with someone who has, ring the public health hotline number 1800 671 738 for advice.
-Do NOT attend your GP owing to risk of infecting other vulnerable patients.
+- Possible infection – If you develop a cough or fever or flu symptoms please advise reception staff.
+Do NOT attend your GP and risk infecting other vulnerable patients.
 If you have essential medical reasons for attending for an assessment you MUST warn reception staff when making an appointment.
 You will be placed in isolation and suitable protective equipment will be worn by attending nurses and doctors.